jgitlin-p21/chef-server/src/oc-id/README.md

 You'll need all the requirements listed above.
 Once you have everything setup copy the webui\_priv.pem to the config directory of oc-id.
-Then update the settings.yml file, replacing the endpoint setting with the URL of the Chef Server you'll be using for development.
+Then update the settings.yml file, replacing the endpoint setting with the URL of the CINC Server you'll be using for development.
 Alternately, you can edit the development.yml file in the config/settings directory and ensure it has the endpoint setting set.
 If development.yml has the endpoint setting set this will override what is